Lumacx/Starknet_2025_Narratum/public/info_tips/Pro Tips for Prompting Images.md

 *   **Aspect Ratio (`--ar`)**: Always specify the aspect ratio to control the image dimensions (e.g., `--ar 16:9` for widescreen, `--ar 9:16` for portrait).
 *   **Chaos Value (`--c`)**: Experiment with `--c` (0-100) to control the randomness and variety of the generated images.
 Higher values lead to more abstract results.
 *   **Personalization Style (`--p`)**: If available, use `--p` to apply a specific artistic style or emulate a particular artist.

-## UI Integration Note:

-An info icon should be placed next to any general prompt input area or a dedicated "Pro Tips" section in the UI.
-Clicking this icon should display the content of this `docs/Pro Tips for Prompting Images.md` file in a pop-up or modal.